 Adaptable to most environments, Ragdoll cats are playful without being excessively active.
 It is typically easy to train them to use a litter tray as they will respond best to positive reinforcement.
 You can also teach your Ragdoll to play fetch, thanks to the cat breed's puppyish personality.

 The Ragdoll's coat requires regular grooming to keep it in good condition.
-It would be best if you used a wide-toothed metal comb to eliminate dead hair, any tangles and prevent matting.
-In cases of extremely matted fur, they may even require to be shaved.
-Be sure to watch a Ragdoll cat's armpit for tangles during shedding season.
+It is best to use a wide-toothed metal comb to eliminate dead hair and prevent matting.
+If they are not groomed and develop extremely matted fur, they may need to be shaved.
+Be sure to comb a Ragdoll’s armpit area in particular, as tangles can be common here during shedding season.

-For eye discharges, use a damp cloth to wipe the corner of the eyes to remove any discharge.
-Just make sure to use separate areas of the cloth for each eye to prevent the risk of any eye infection.
+For their eyes, use a damp cloth to wipe the corner of the eyes to remove any discharge.
+Just make sure to use separate areas of the cloth for each eye to prevent spreading infection.
 Check and clean their ears weekly.
 Avoid using cotton swabs as it may damage the interior of their ears.
-Ask for your vet's advise on what pet product to use to clean your Ragdoll cat's ears to prevent ear mites that may lead to an ear infection.
+Ask for your vet's advice on what pet product to use to clean your Ragdoll cat's ears to prevent ear mites that may lead to an infection.

 Always make sure to keep your Ragdoll cat's litter box clean.
 It will help keep their coat and paws clean as well.
-Also, because Ragdoll cats are known for their size as they age, better purchase a super-sized litter box to ensure that they have ample room to turn around.
+Also, because Ragdoll cats are known for their size as they age, it’s best to purchase a super-sized litter box to ensure that they have ample room to turn around.

-Ragdoll cats have a life expectancy of seven to fifteen.
-It is vital to provide a high-quality diet and proper care to live a healthy and long life.
-However, cat breeds have different incidences of health issues that may be hereditary.
-These health problems that may affect a Ragdoll cat include the following:
+Ragdoll cats have an average life expectancy of twelve to fifteen years, providing they are given a high-quality diet and proper care.
+However, there are a few hereditary health problems that may affect a Ragdoll cat include the following:

 - Hypertrophic cardiomyopathy – is a form of heart disease that is genetic in Ragdoll cats.
 A congenital or DNA-based test is available to recognize cats that carry one of the mutations that cause the disease.

-- A predisposition to FIP (feline infectious peritonitis) – is a viral disease that is incurable and fatal for cats.
+- A predisposition to FIP (feline infectious peritonitis) – is a viral disease that is often fatal for cats.

 - Increased risk for calcium oxalate bladder stones

-Make sure that your Ragdoll cat gets plenty of interactive playtimes to help prevent weight gain.
+In addition, make sure that your Ragdoll cat gets plenty of interactive playtime to help prevent weight gain.
 Note that it is common for them to have a thin layer of fat around their lower abdomen, but too much can lead to obesity.
-Check their spine and ribcage as these are the best places to check their weight and condition.
+Feel their spine and ribcage as these are the best places to check their weight and condition.

-Ragdolls are happy to live with other cats and cat-friendly dogs, too.
-Introduce pets gradually and in controlled circumstances to guarantee that they learn to get along together.
+Ragdolls are happy to live with other cats and cat-friendly dogs, in fact, they welcome the additional company.
+Even so, introduce pets gradually and in controlled circumstances to guarantee that they learn to get along together.